fmechant/chrono/README.md

 # Date, Time, Moment

-`elm-chrono` simplifies working with dates, time and moments in time.
+`chrono` simplifies working with dates, time and moments in time.

 The particular goals of this library are:
 - Make working with dates, times and moments as simple as possible, but not simpler.